Sarwo Edhie Wibowo: New Order radical

-Sarwo Edhie's support was firmly with Suharto as the latter began making the moves to ascend to the Presidency.
-Factionally speaking however, Sarwo Edhie belonged to a faction dubbed by scholars as "New Order Radicals".
-Together with Kemal Idris and Kodam VI/Siliwangi Commander Hartono Rekso Dharsono, Sarwo Edhie wanted political parties to be dismantled and replaced with non-ideological groups which emphasized development and modernization.
+His support was firmly with Suharto as the latter began making the moves to ascend to the Presidency.
+Factionally speaking, however, Sarwo Edhie belonged to a faction dubbed by scholars as "New Order Radicals".
+Together with Kemal Idris and Kodam VI/Siliwangi Commander Hartono Rekso Dharsono, Sarwo Edhie wanted political parties to be dismantled and replaced with non-ideological groups that emphasized development and modernization.

 Act of Free Choice

-For this, Sarwo Edhie was transferred to West Irian to become the Commander of Kodam XVII/Cendrawasih.
+For this, he was transferred to West Irian to become the Commander of Kodam XVII/Cendrawasih.
 In the lead up to the Act of Free Choice, through which Indonesia formally annexed the territory via representative referendum, Sarwo Edhie played a leading role in defeating some Papuan resistance.

 Exclusion from Government and remaining career

-Like many who had supported Suharto to power, Sarwo Edhie grew increasingly dissatisfied with the new President.
+Like many who had supported Suharto to power, he grew increasingly dissatisfied with the new President.
 As the years went on, Suharto began to exclude supporters like Sarwo Edhie from the running of Indonesia, preferring instead to take the advice of colleagues who had gone up the ranks with him such as Ali Murtopo.
-Being a New Order radical also did not help Sarwo Edhie's case and like Kemal and Dharsono, Suharto grew suspicious of him.
+Being a New Order radical also did not help His case and like Kemal and Dharsono, Suharto grew suspicious of him.

-The final straw came in 1970, when Sarwo Edhie made allegations of Government corruption in 1970.
-From that point on, Sarwo Edhie was given positions that still held stature but kept him away from the politics of the Central Government in Jakarta.
-Sarwo Edhie then served as ABRI Academy (AKABRI) Governor (1970–1973), Indonesian Ambassador to South Korea (1973–1978), and Inspector General of the Department of Foreign Affairs (1978–1983).
+The final straw came in 1970, when he made allegations of Government corruption in 1970.
+From that point on, he was given positions that still held stature but kept him away from the politics of the Central Government in Jakarta.
+He then served as ABRI Academy (AKABRI) Governor (1970–1973), Indonesian Ambassador to South Korea (1973–1978), and Inspector General of the Department of Foreign Affairs (1978–1983).

-When Suharto established Pancasila as the National Ideology in 1984, Sarwo Edhie was put in charge of the indoctrination process by being appointed Chairman of the Supervisory Body for Implementation of Guidance for Comprehension and Practice of Pancasila (BP-7) He was elected to the People's Representative Council (DPR) in 1987 and resigned his position in 1988 in protest of Sudharmono's nomination to the Vice Presidency.
+When Suharto established Pancasila as the National Ideology in 1984, Sarwo Edhie was put in charge of the indoctrination process by being appointed Chairman of the Supervisory Body for Implementation of Guidance for Comprehension and Practice of Pancasila (BP-7).
+He was elected to the People's Representative Council (DPR) in 1987 and resigned his position in 1988 in protest of Sudharmono's nomination to the Vice Presidency.

 Death

-Sarwo Edhie died on 9 November 1989 from high fever he had for a long time.
+He died on 9 November 1989 from chronic high fever.
 He was buried in his native region Ngupasan, Pangenjurutengah in Purworejo, Central Java.
 In 2015, he was declared a "national hero" by Indonesia's national government.
-The announcement was controversial with the Indonesian public given Sarwo's role in the 1965 - 1967 bloody coup.
+The announcement was controversial with the Indonesian public given Sarwo's role in the 1965–1967 bloody coup.

 Family and personal life

 Sarwo Edhie was married to Sunarti Sri Hadiyah, with whom he had seven children.
-President Susilo Bambang Yudhoyono is his son-in-law, who was married to Sarwo Edhie's daughter Kristiani "Ani" Herawati until her death in June 2019.
+President Susilo Bambang Yudhoyono is his son-in-law, who was married to his daughter Kristiani Ani Herrawati until her death in June 2019.

-He was the chairman of the Indonesian taekwondo federation.